 In what conditions, you can get a refund?

 You can get a refund if the product you bought is unsafe, doesn’t live up to your expectations and doesn’t function as it is supposed to.
 To get a refund you need to provide the seller with the receipt, invoice or credit card statement.

 When will you not be entitled to a refund?

-You will not get a refund if you have accidently change your mind about the size and the color of the product if you have damage the product that are against the given instructions.
+You will not get a refund if you have accidentally change your mind about the size and the color of the product if you have damaged the product that is against the given instructions.
 We will also won’t get a refund if you were aware of the glitch in the product before you bought it and don’t have the receipt of your purchase.

 About internet shopping